Alternative Routes to Teaching

 Why Take an Alternative Route to Teaching?

-Maybe you wanted to explore another career field in college.
-Or the teaching program where you went to school just didn’t appeal to you.
-Whatever the reason, you’re not the only one who’s gone through it.
+Maybe you wanted to explore another career field in college, or you discovered your love for teaching as you obtained more life experience.
+Whatever the reason, you’re not the only one who’s considered the pivot towards teaching.
 Here’s a closer look at why people make the move to teaching later in their careers.

 - Current career untenable.
 Whether you’re getting burned out or phased out, your current line of work may not be going well.
 Teachers will always be in demand, making this a steady career option.